Rush Limbaugh behind the golden EIB microphone at the distinguished and prestigious Limbaugh Institute for Advanced Conservative Studies.

 Now, the Washington Post has just discovered the poll we had earlier in the week that shows the Democrats are losing their edge among women.

-It's finally sinking in.
+It's finally sinking in the media at large.

-The media at large says here, if the Republicans mitigate the Democrat advantage on women, they'd be on track for a huge election.
+It says here, if the Republicans mitigate the Democrat advantage on women, they'd be on track for a huge election.

 And so this is the thing I referred to earlier.

-Democrats trot out Glorious Steinem as electioneers.
+Democrats trot out Gloria Steinem as election nears.

 I mean, they're now going to the mummies of the Democrat Party.

-And that scares the Republicans half to death, but not enough to make them actually charge change their anti-women policies.
+And that scares the Republicans half to death, but not enough to make them actually change their anti-women policies.

 Anyway, how bad can it be if this is what they have to do?

-She may have been big stuff at one time, you know, back in the days of the early feminazis, but I mean this is this is going to the grooveyard, the graveyard of Democrat icons here.
+She may have been big stuff at one time, you know, back in the days of the early feminizes.

 This is not hip.